 If the questions asked by your customers are specific, you can add FAQs one-by-one.

 Click on Add FAQ button on the FAQ page and add:

 Categories: To help you segment relevant queries together and also helps you apply an FAQ filter in a given path.
 A simple example can be of an organization that has multiple departments lets say finance, marketing, support, and operations.
 You can segregate all your queries in these categories.
 While using the support path you can limit the FAQs to support category.

 Question: This is the query that your customers ask the bot.
 You can add multiple questions and variations for a given response.
 This covers the variation that may occur when different users ask the same questions.

 Entities: When a group of values leads to the same answer you can tag entities within the FAQ rather than creating separate FAQs for all the variables.

-If you have a large number of incoming questions and many categories, you can simply upload a formatted CSV file.
+If you have a large number of incoming questions and many categories, you can simply upload a formatted PDF to CSV file.

 All you have to do is click on Add FAQ button on the FAQ page.